zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

   - A copy of the key embedded within a formatted configuration (e.g., for direct pasting into a configuration file).
 - This caters to different user needs and contexts for using the key.

+### Refactoring Large Page Components

+- Refactor large page components into smaller, page-specific sub-components.
+This improves modularity, reduces file length, and enhances readability and maintainability.

+### Handling `useState` Setter Type Issues

+- When encountering `useState` setter type issues with functional updates in complex component interactions (e.g., with UI library components), consider calculating the new state directly and passing it, or explicitly typing all intermediate parameters.

+### Breaking Down Large `replace_in_file` Operations

+- Break down large `replace_in_file` operations into smaller, sequential blocks for increased reliability and to avoid "SEARCH block does not match" errors.

 ## Project-Specific Learnings

 ### Initial Prisma Setup for New Projects